 The spiritual, ethical, and emotional animosity between Man and his own Super Machine intrigued us on an adult/mature level more in the 60s and 70s when we had gray-shaded shit like DEMON SEED and 2001.
 Today we prefer to have our good machines and bad machines more clearly defined, which is why, of the three recent films being discussed in this post, only AVENGERS: AGE OF ULTRON got good reviews, while the far more complexly cross-hatched TERMINATOR: GENYSIS and TRANSCENDENCE did not.
 Just too far ahead of their time (or behind it), dealing with the terrors of the 'technological singularity' where an Artificial Intelligence becomes endowed with the ability of

 "recursive self-improvement (progressively redesigning itself), or of autonomously building ever smarter and more powerful machines than itself, up to the point of a runaway effect (...) that yields an intelligence surpassing all current human control or understanding.
-Because the capabilities of such a superintelligence may be impossible for a human to comprehend, the technological singularity is the point beyond which events may become unpredictable or even unfathomable to human intelligence (WIKI)Be it Ultron, Skynet, or Johnny Depp, be it nuclear apocalypse or extinction level geothermal cool-down or a pod person takeover, in each of these three films it's up to a mixture of Mother Jones-type eco-terrorists, government hit squads, other robots, and viruses, to stop the singularity before it starts, which therefore justifies the AIs first strike attack in an endless loop of a priori retaliation.
+Because the capabilities of such a superintelligence may be impossible for a human to comprehend, the technological singularity is the point beyond which events may become unpredictable or even unfathomable to human intelligence.
+(WIKI)Be it Ultron, Skynet, or Johnny Depp, be it nuclear apocalypse or extinction level geothermal cool-down or a pod person takeover, in each of these three films it's up to a mixture of Mother Jones-type eco-terrorists, government hit squads, other robots, and viruses, to stop this technological singularity before it starts, which therefore justifies the AIs first strike attack in an endless loop of a priori retaliation.

 Let's take a look at some of their common ground: